Local History Room

 Due to the COVID-19 public health emergency, some services have changed.
 The Local History Room is currently closed to the public, but you can still send local history questions to a reference librarian at firstname.lastname@example.org.

-The Robbins Library Local History Room contains books, scrapbooks, annual reports, directories, atlases, photographs, postcards, slides, vertical files and other materials documenting the history of Arlington.
+The Robbins Library Local History Room is located on the 4th floor and is accessible with a key during library hours (see “Access to Materials” below).
+The Local History Room contains books, scrapbooks, annual reports, directories, atlases, photographs, postcards, slides, vertical files and other materials documenting the history of Arlington.
 Although the focus of the collection is the historical, social and cultural development of Arlington, relevant materials concerning Middlesex County, Massachusetts and its towns, and New England are also included.
 Special collections include the Cyrus E. Dallin Papers, Robbins Library History and the Arlington Woman’s Club Archive.

 Please contact us with obituary, local history, and other requests.

+You will need to provide photo ID and fill out a short application at the Reference Desk to access the room.
 Some of our local history materials are extremely fragile and may be damaged through frequent use.
-Fortunately, many of these materials are accessible on microfilm in the Reference Room, including the Cyrus E. Dallin Papers, the Arlington Historical Photograph Collection, Arlington High Yearbooks and Literary Magazine, town directories, newspapers, and several historical atlases.
-The historical, photograph, slide, and postcard collections are available by appointment only.
+Fortunately, many of these materials are either digitized or accessible on microfilm in the Reference Room.
+The microfilm collection includes the Cyrus E. Dallin Papers, Arlington High School Yearbooks and Literary Magazine, town directories, newspapers, and several historical atlases.
+The physical collection of historical photographs, slides, and postcards are available by appointment.